karhankayan/argggggggh/content/project/roomba/index.md

 ---
-title: Object Detection
+title: Roomba
-summary: This is my final project for the Computer Vision class.
-I implemented an object detection algorithm using feature matching, Hough Transform, RANSAC, and homography estimation.
+summary: This is our final project for the Robotics class.
+We draw from a variety of areas such as Q-learning, computer vision, path finding, and kinematics.
 # tags:
 # - Deep Learning
 #date: "2016-04-27T00:00:00Z"